Trump's retreat over Taiwan and China's currency may be tactical

 But if Trump does change course on Taiwan again, he'll be playing a very risky game.

-"The 'One China' policy is not a card on the bargaining table," said Peter Haenle, a former China director at the U.S. National Security Council.
+"The 'One China' policy is not a card on the bargaining table," said Paul Haenle, a former China director at the U.S. National Security Council.
 "It is the table itself."

 -- David McKenzie and Katie Hunt contributed to this report.